ravioliasb/COSC310NovaBot/README.md

      Input: what is a megabyte?
      Nova: I do not understand your question
     ```
-- Preprocessing, such as spell checking, was not implemented for Wikipedia, Wolfram and NASA APIs since these features are meant for advanced users
+- Preprocessing, such as spell checking, was not implemented for Wikipedia, Wolfram and NASA APIs.

 # New Features